 📍 Where to find it: Kagerplassen, Leiden

 🧭 How to get there: Cycle or bus from central Leiden in about 20 minutes.

 Best Dutch lakes beyond Amsterdam

-On Wednesday and Saturday afternoon, two historic windmills, De Ster and De Lelie (the only active spice mills in the Netherlands) are open to the public.
-You’ll also find plenty of restaurant terraces, and breathtaking views of the city skyline.
+On Wednesday and Saturday afternoons, two historic windmills, De Ster and De Lelie (the only active spice mills in the Netherlands), are open to the public.
+You’ll also find plenty of restaurant terraces and breathtaking views of the city skyline.

 🧭 How to get there: A short drive or 25 minutes by tram from Rotterdam Centraal.